 Michael Griffith: Where is Ted Maher’s Attorney Now?

-Directed by Hodges Usry, Netflix’s ‘Murder in Monaco’ is a documentary delving deep into the death of billionaire Edmond Safra in his Monte Carlo penthouse on December 3, 1999.
-It actually comprises not only archival footage but also exclusive interviews with those close to the matter to really shine a light upon what transpired as well as its complex aftermath.
+Directed by Hodges Usry, Netflix’s ‘Murder in Monaco’ is a documentary delving deep into the death of multi-billionaire Edmond Safra in his Monte Carlo penthouse on December 3, 1999.
+It actually comprises not only archival footage but also exclusive interviews with those close to the matter, which really shine a light on what transpired as well as its complex aftermath.
 Amongst those to thus feature here is the ambitious, charming, and undaunted volunteer attorney for the man accused of killing the renowned private banker, Michael Jeffrey Griffith.

 Michael Griffith Has Been an Attorney For Over Five Decades